paulgreg/rsstodolist-native/README.md

 # Todo list & know issues

-  * bug: after opening a second link, app crashes with `getActivity returns invalid value`...
+  * bug: after opening a second link, app crashes with `getActivity returns invalid value`... (you need to close app to avoid that crash)
   * refactor: move feed parser to a dedicated module
   * refactor: find another way that applicationSettings to pass URL between app.js and main-page.js